HomeDing/homeding.github.io/dev/elementregistry.md

 // Use some more Elements that need additional libraries
 #define HOMEDING_INCLUDE_DHT
-#define HOMEDING_INCLUDE_DS18B20
+#define HOMEDING_INCLUDE_DALLAS

 #include <HomeDing.h>
 ```

-This configuration will include all the core Elements and the individual Element for reading DHT and DS18B20 sensors.
+This configuration will include all the core Elements and the individual Element
+for reading DHT and DS18B20 (aka Dallas)  sensors.

 ## Build a new Element for your local usage